-Powers, a Republican, was the representative for Maine's 4th congressional district from 1907 to 1909.
+Powers was the representative for Maine’s 4th congressional district and was a Republican.
+He served from 1907 to 1909.

 From Oct 1877 to May 1908, Powers missed 620 of 1,051 roll call votes, which is 59.0%.
 This is much worse than the median of 30.7% among the lifetime records of representatives serving in May 1908.
 The chart below reports missed votes over time.